app-sre/gabi-mcp-server/README.md

 This repo contains a MCP server for [gabi](https://github.com/app-sre/gabi).

+**Disclaimer**
+> :warning: The use of this MCP server must be limited to local or internal models

 For now, to run it within vscode with copilot for example:

 * clone this repository